clairemerot/physalia_adaptation_course/04_day4/02-CNVs/Readme.md

 # Day4 : Copy Number Variants

 ## Overview
 During this practical, you will search for putative copy number variants within a VCF file.
-Then. putative CNVs identified will be examine for environmental association with temperature.
+Then, putative CNVs identified will be examined for environmental association with temperature.
 For this practical, we will use a lax filtered vcf file based on the 12 Canadian sampling sites.

 #### [On the Amazon server]
 ### Step 0: Set working directory and copy basic files